Sol-Del/Notes/README.md

   - Re-route: available all, route filtered message through different SMTP server.
 #### Quarantine Function
 - Quarantine: creates a copy and quarantines the copy instead
-- Look at is as a type of repository
+- Look at it as a type of repository

 ## Email Security - Microsoft Defender 365
 ### Zero-hour auto purge (ZAP) basics